Natural food for Gerbils in the Gerbil Webshop!

 What is good gerbil food?

-What food is suitable for Gerbils?
+What kind of food is suitable for Gerbils?

 Calcium: The calcium: phosphorus ratio should be between 1.1:1 and 1.5-1.